thomasryde/mlops_cookie/README.md

 Exercises M5-M8: Git & Cookiecutter can be seen using this repo.
 DVC: We used google drive but later changed to google cloud.
 DVC was used in project.

+Exercises M9-M10: We used hydra.
+Dockerfile can be seen in repo.
+Config file can be seen in "src/models/config".